-For our visitors with mobility impairments, there are reserved parking spaces in the parking lots located at our visitor center and Daemonelix Trailhead.
-The picnic area is accessible with wheelchair friendly tables.
-The visitor center complex is entirely accessible.
-In the museum, exhibits are accessibility compliant, being the correct height and width to accommodate wheelchairs.
+For visitors with mobility impairments, there are reserved parking spaces in the parking lots located at the visitor center and museum as well as at the Daemonelix Trail trailhead.
+The picnic area adjacent to the visitor center and museum is accessible by paved and gravel trails and features wheelchair-friendly tables.
+The visitor center complex, including the museum exhibits, is wheelchair accessible.

 A wheelchair is available on request for onsite use.

 The Fossil Hills Trail, a 2.7-mile (4.3 km) round-trip trail that begins at the visitor center, is a 5-foot-wide wheelchair-accessible paved trail.

 The Daemonelix Trail, a 1-mile (1.6 km) loop trail, has a stabilized, crushed rock surface.
 The trail's wheel-chair accessible lower portion includes two Daemonelix formation exhibit cases.

 For visitors who want to preview the trails or see what they contain without going out-of-doors, a touch-screen-activated interactive hiker with closed captioning is available in the visitor center.

 The monument's orientation film, The Fossil Hills, and its interactive hiker in the visitor center feature closed captioning.